CodeToCommunicate/CoCoLessons/README.md

 ## Acknowledgment / Reconocimiento

-This work is supported by the National Science Foundation under Award Nos.
+Code to Communicate is supported by the National Science Foundation under Award Nos.
 [2118272][nsf-award-nicole], [2117519][nsf-award-julie], and [2118171][nsf-award-mark], *Collaborative Research: CyberTraining: Pilot: A Cybertraining Program to Advance Knowledge and Equity in the Geosciences*.

+Portions of the Code to Communicate setup and  shell lessons are derived from material that is copyright
+[Software Carpentry][swc]
+and remixed under their [license][swc-license].

 <!-- Links -->